zhengzufu/ctf/2019/2019-04-13-plaidctf/README.md

 ...
 ```

-The correct result was determined by simply seeing which of the flags made sense.
+The correct result was determined by simply seeing which of the flags made sense:

 ```
 pctf{1_b3t_u_couldnt_c0nt4in3r_ur_l4ught3r}